On a particle approximation to the Dean-Kawasaki type equation with logarithmic interactions: Introduction

-is a $\F_t-$ adapted martingale, whose quadratic variation is given by
+is a $\F_t-$adapted martingale, whose quadratic variation is given by

+We only consider the case when d=1 in this paper and always realize $\T=\R/\Z$ as $[0,1]$ in this paper.
+We also denote $Leb$ as the Lebesgue measure on $\T$.

+\quad Dean-Kawasaki type equations are closely related to many fields.
+For instance, the Large deviation principle for Dean-Kawasaki equations \cite{mariani2010,ZR22,FG23} can help predicting exponential decay of rare events in the interacting particle systems, so that it acts as a bridge between the macroscopic fluctuation theory \cite{RevModPhys.87.593} and fluctuating hydrodynamic theory.
+Also, Dean-Kawasaki equations are effective tools in accurately simulating the density fluctuations in systems of diffusing particles \cite{CF23}.
+As one of the primary motivations of this paper, Dean-Kawasaki type equations can be recognized as a class of SPDEs that characterize the infinite dimensional analogs of Brownian motions on the Wasserstein space, called as Wasserstein diffusions, since the quadratic variation \eqref{charac} coincides with Otto's formal Riemannian metric \cite{von2009,Otto01}.
+In particular, we are more interested in non-trivial Wasserstein diffusions $\mu_t$, i.e. measure without atoms, mainly from the following two perspectives.
+First, for a conservative stochastic particle system whose hydrodynamic limit is governed by a deterministic Fokker-Planck equation

+one would expect a regular solution in the continuum model in general cases.
+Similarly, we also expect to observe non-trivial macroscopic fluctuations around $(\mu_t)_{t\geq 0}$, when the microscopic noises can not be averaging out.
+The second perspective concerns the regularization effects of noise \cite{F2015,VM21}.
+Analogous to Brownian motions in Euclidean spaces, one would like to construct a Wasserstein diffusion that has similar regularization effects on some conservative SPDEs, and the necessary condition is the noise itself should support on measures without atoms.

-\quad The well-posedness of \eqref{onex1} is challenging.
-The noise coefficient $\sqrt{\mu}$ causes nonlinearity and possible lack of Lipschitz continuity, also the noise term in the form of a stochastic conservation law causes irregularity.
-Actually, according to the regularity theory \cite{hairer2014}, \eqref{onex1} is a supercritical equation due to the irregularity of space-time white noise.
-And in \cite{konarovskyi2019}, it is proved that a unique measure-valued martingale solution to \eqref{onex1} exists if and only if $2\alpha \in \N^+$, and in this case, the solution is trivial, i.e. $\mu_t=\frac{1}{N}\sum_{i=1}^{N}\delta_{W_t^i}$ , where $\{W_t^i\}_{i=1,\ldots, N}$ are N independent Brownian particles.
+\quad However, as pointed out in \cite{konarovskyi2019,cornalba2019,fehrman2021}, well-posedness of \eqref{onex1} is challenging due to the conservative noise with the coefficient $\sqrt{\mu}$ which causes irregularity, nonlinearity and possible lack of Lipschitz continuity.
+It is not renormalisable by the theory of regularity structures \cite{hairer2014}.
+Even worse, establishing the well-posedness of the pure diffusive Dean-Kawasaki equation results in trivial solutions.
+In detail, when $\Gamma(\mu)=0$, it has been proven in \cite{konarovskyi2019} that there exists a unique measure-valued solution to the martingale problem of \eqref{onex1} if and only if $2\alpha \in \N^+$, and in this case, the solution is trivial (atomic), i.e. $\mu_t=\frac{1}{N}\sum_{i=1}^{N}\delta_{W_{\sqrt{N}t}^i}$ , where $\{W_t^i\}_{i=1,\ldots, N}$ are N independent standard Brownian particles.
+For this solution, the diffusive term $\frac{N}{2}\Delta \mu$ could be understood as an Ito's correction term induced by the noise, and the unique solution satisfies the following equation in stratonovich's form: